tiffanytse/resources/markdown.md

 just write lines of text and separate them by a blank line.
 Markdown will automatically convert text with blank lines between into paragraphs.

+	This is the first paragraph.

+	This is the second paragraph of text.

 To make something italic, surround it in a single set of asterisks.
 To make something bold, surround it in double asterisks.